baileydauterman/recipes/docs/food/Amish_Friendship_Bread.md

 Follow the steps below.
 Do not refrigerate; let sit at room temperature in a place where it can rise.
-1. Day 1: Make starter and put in sealed bag.
+- Day 1: Make starter and put in sealed bag.
-2. Day 2: Squish bag to mix thoroughly.*
+- Day 2: Squish bag to mix thoroughly.*
-3. Day 3: Squish bag to mix thoroughly.
+- Day 3: Squish bag to mix thoroughly.
-4. Day 4: Squish bag to mix thoroughly.
+- Day 4: Squish bag to mix thoroughly.
-5. Day 5: Squish bag to mix thoroughly.
+- Day 5: Squish bag to mix thoroughly.
-6. Day 6: Add 2 c. flour, 1 c. sugar, and 1 c. milk.
+- Day 6: Add 2 cup flour, 1 cup sugar, and 1 cup milk.
 Squish bag to mix thoroughly.
-7. Day 7: Squish bag and let air out--be careful that the zipper is clean before resealing.
+- Day 7: Squish bag and let air out--be careful that the zipper is clean before resealing.
 (Note: you may have to let air out before squishing bag.)
-8. Day 8: Squish bag and let air out--be careful that the zipper is clean before resealing.
+- Day 8: Squish bag and let air out--be careful that the zipper is clean before resealing.
 (Note: you may have to let air out before squishing bag.)
-9. Day 9: Squish bag and let air out--be careful that the zipper is clean before resealing.
+- Day 9: Squish bag and let air out--be careful that the zipper is clean before resealing.
 (Note: you may have to let air out before squishing bag.)
-10. Day 10: Make Friendship Bread (see following recipe); do not squish or disturb bag until making bread.
+- Day 10: Make Friendship Bread (see following recipe); do not squish or disturb bag until making bread.

 Starter can be used to make approximately 4 cups of new starter.